ramgorthi04/gist/code_hints.md

 Date last edited: 8/17/2024 at 10:03 PM

+# Successful Code Logics

-## Request: Determine the product IDs for product X and product Y
+### Request: Determine the product IDs for product X and product Y
 Data provided: dictionary of product information
 Code logic:
 Loop through the dictionary of product edges, and for each node, check if the "title" matches any part of the product X name given in the request.
 If so, add the "id" into a list.
 Return this list of IDs.

-## Request: Determine which customers purchased both product X and product Y
+### Request: Determine which customers purchased both product X and product Y
 Data provided: dictionary of order information
 Code logic:
 Create an empty dictionary that will map customer emails to a list of booleans, indicating whether they ordered Product X and Product Y.
 Loop through the edges, and for each node, add the customer's email to the dictionary.
 If their name is available, add that instead.
 Go into the node's `lineItems` edges, and for each node, if any part of the title matches Product X or Product Y, update that boolean.
 Add all customer emails who ordered both products into a result list.
 If the result list is empty, return the string "No customers ordered both Product X and Product Y."

-## Request: Get complete information on customers given incomplete information
+### Request: Get complete information on customers given incomplete information
 Data provided: dictionary of customer information, a list of 1 or 2 data points on each customer (e.g., a list of customer emails)
 Code logic:
 Convert the list of emails into a set.